Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Experiments

 \section{Experiments}

-We use two publicly available trajectory datasets for benchmarking: ETH~\citep{pellegrini2009you} and UCY~\citep{lerner2007crowds}.
+We use two publicly available trajectory datasets for benchmarking: ETH~\cite{pellegrini2009you} and UCY~\cite{lerner2007crowds}.
 ETH is composed of two scenes ETH and HOTEL, and UCY is composed of three scenes UNIV, ZARA1, and ZARA2.
-The frame rate is 2.5 frames per second and is consistent across the scenes.
-The task is to predict the trajectories in the next 4.8 seconds ($T_{pred}\!=\!12$) given the positions tracked in the latest 3.2 seconds ($T_{obs}\!=\!8$).
-Trajectory samples in each scene are split into the training set (80\%) and the test set (20\%), and models are independently trained for each scene.
-Additionally, we conduct comparative study on our models trained with various configurations by analyzing their performance in synthesized scenarios of multi-agent simulation.
+The frame rate is 2.5 frames per second across the scenes.
+The task is to predict the trajectories in the next 4.8 seconds ($T_{pred}\!=\!12$) given the positions tracked in the last 3.2 seconds ($T_{obs}\!=\!8$).
+There are in average 40.7\% of all detected pedestrians who are partially but not fully detected among these datasets.
+The trajectory samples in each scene are split into the training set (80\%) and the test set (20\%), and models are independently trained for each scene.
+Additionally, we conduct comparative study on our models with various configurations.
+A multi-agent simulation is performed with models trained in the comparative study, to evaluate their capabilities to generate trustworthy future trajectories in nontrivial social interaction scenarios.